Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where you could use a stop command to reset a unit's burst.
 - Fix building light sources no longer being attached to the building after loading the game.
 - Fix shroud looking bugged if you attempt to reveal too many cells at once.
+- Fix the player being able to unload an aircraft onto a building, resulting in limboed units (port from ts-patches).
+- Fix the player being able to land an aircraft onto a helipad even if it's not listed as `Dock=` of this aircraft.
+- Fix a bug where the player couldn't repair aircraft on allied repair bays under some circumstances.